 Sustainable Design.
 The proposed development would be designed to meet or exceed the Sustainable Development Standards and Guidelines required by NYSDOT.
-The most prominent public feature of the proposed certification effort would be the large photovoltaic solar panel array mounted on the south side of the new hangar roof (Parcel B).
-In addition to on-site renewable energy systems, ultrahigh efficiency boilers, daylighting of interior spaces, judicious use of recycled materials, and water-conserving plumbing fixtures will all be part of the internal strategy for sustainable compliance.
+Ultra-high efficiency boilers, daylighting of interior spaces, judicious use of recycled materials, and water-conserving plumbing fixtures will all be part of the internal strategy for sustainable compliance.
 At the "front" or land-side of the facility, relocation of the existing Airport entry access road would permit access to the FBO building and associated vehicle parking lots.
 Furthermore, the relocated road would allow landside access to the southern portion of Parcel B, which is not proposed to be redeveloped under the current application.

-1.4 Project Purpose and Need
+1.4 Project Purpose and Need9

-The purpose of the development plan for the five Parcels and Echo Ramp is to develop the vacant or underutilized Parcels in accordance with ESD and NYSDOT's vision of: (1) including aviation and aviation-related uses; (2) increasing revenues at the Airport; and (3) developing the Parcels in a sustainable manner.6 FAA approval is needed for a change to the Republic Airport's ALP.
+The purpose of the development plan for the five Parcels and Echo Ramp is to develop the vacant or underutilized Parcels in accordance with ESD and NYSDOT's vision of: (1) including aviation and aviation-related uses; (2) increasing revenues at the Airport; and (3) developing the Parcels in a sustainable manner.10 FAA approval is needed for a change to the Republic Airport's ALP.
 Preliminary engineering for all five parcels, including Echo Ramp, is included in Appendix F.

-Republic Airport is currently underutilized and operates at an economic loss.
+Republic Airport is underutilized and operates at an economic loss.
 As reported by New York State, the Airport does not generate sufficient revenue to cover its own costs, and there are not enough hangars to satisfy demand based on a multi-year waiting list for hangar space.
 Furthermore, there is undeveloped land adjacent to aircraft operational areas; for example, the former 56th Fighter Group Restaurant, which is located on a prime parcel of land adjacent to an aircraft parking ramp, has been vacant and abandoned since 2012.
 In all, there are at least 50 acres of undeveloped land on an airport that comprises 530 acres.
-Refer to Appendix F for additional information that substantiates the current underutilization of Republic Airport.
+Refer to Appendix F for additional information that substantiates the current underutilization of Republic Airport and the preliminary engineering for all five parcels, including Echo Ramp.